What are enzyme markers?

-Enzymes are highly specialized complex proteins that facilitate chemical changes in every part of the body.
-For example, they help break down food so your body can use it effectively, and they help your blood clot.
-They are present in every organ and cell in your body—your body needs to function properly.
+Enzymes are highly specialized complex proteins that aid chemical changes in every part of the body.
+For example, they help break down food so your body can use it effectively.
+They also help your blood clot.
+And they’re present in every organ and cell in your body.
+Enzymes are necessary for your body to function properly.

-The CPK isoenzyme test measures the creatine phosphokinase (CPK) in the blood.
-CPK enzymes are found in the heart, brain, and skeletal muscles.
+The CPK isoenzymes test measures the creatine phosphokinase (CPK) in the blood.
+CPK enzymes are in the heart, brain, and skeletal muscles.
 Normal CPK levels vary by age, gender, and race.

-CPK-1 is found mostly in the brain and lungs.
-Increased levels of CPK-1 can be caused by:
+CPK-1 resides mostly in the brain and lungs.
+Increased levels of CPK-1 can be due to:

 - brain cancer